 Sales After Shark Tank

-In the same year that they entered the Tank, the founders of GeoOrbital raised $150,000 from a group of angel investors.
+In 2017, the founders raised $150,000 from a group of angel investors.
 This helped them sell their products on Best Buy, Brookstone, and Amazon.
-After their episode aired, they started a crowdfunding campaign on StartEngine.
+After the episode aired, they started another crowdfunding campaign on StartEngine and raised $1,065,739.

-With this, they raised over $1 million.
-In 2018, they went back to StartEngine and got another $396,000.
-Unfortunately, a year later, Dakota Decker left the company to work at the biotech research firm Kernel.
-Not long after that, their online presence started to go silent.
-It appears that GeoOrbital wheels have stopped selling on Amazon and are sold out on Best Buy.
+In 2018, they returned to StartEngine and got another $396,000.
+Unfortunately, a year later, Dakota Decker left the company to work at Kernel, a biotech research firm.
+Not long after, their online presence began to go silent.
+It appears that GeoOrbital have stopped selling on Amazon and are sold out on Best Buy.

-GeoOrbital is currently struggling and their $1 million valuation is lower than when they appeared on Shark Tank.
-While the product is a great idea, they are finding it difficult to compete because of their high prices.
+GeoOrbital is struggling, their website is still active but the company isn’t currently selling the product.
+While it’s a great idea, they are finding it difficult to compete due to their high prices.